Siddhi-Mahawar/Sign-Language-Digit-Classification/README.md

 # Sign-Language-Digit-Classification
-A classifier to predict the digit
+A classifier to predict the digit using tensorflow and keras.

 Dataset can be found on https://github.com/ardamavi/Sign-Language-Digits-Dataset